 It’s hard to know when you’re first starting out what functionality is and isn’t important.
 For example, just now while browsing free themes I found one that allows custom CSS (code) to be added in the paid version, but not in the free version.
 A new blogger might think “I don’t know how to code, so I don’t need that feature.”
 But actually, the whole point of that feature is to make customizations easier for people who don’t know how to code.
 For example, when I was trying to figure out how to “hide” a Pinterest-sized image in a blog post so that it would only show up when people click to pin the post, I found a tutorial about an easy way to do it by copying and pasting a snippet of custom code into the “custom CSS” field within my theme’s settings.
 Without the ability to copy and paste that code one time in my theme, I would have to write custom code every time I added a Pinterest image to a blog post in order to accomplish the same thing.
 So having a theme that gives you that option to begin with is nice.
 Those are the types of things you’ll find in a paid “Premium” theme that you don’t typically get with a free theme.

 Theme Forest, which is part of the Envato marketplace, is one of the biggest and well-known theme shops and has a huge selection of themes.
-It’s actually where I bought my theme for RVinspiration.com.
+It’s actually where I bought my original theme for RVinspiration.com (after three using that theme, I decided to switch to a different theme), and I’ve sent bought a couple more themes there.
 It’s nice that you can filter your search results based on things like the theme purpose, reviews, and number of downloads.
-You can definitely find some very good themes there, but you may also find some themes that end up being more difficult to work with, so I would suggest relying pretty heavily on reviews for choosing a theme from Theme Forest, and also try to get a feel for the kind of setup instructions and customer support you’ll be able to get from the theme developer.
+You can definitely find some very good themes there, but you may also find some themes that end up being very difficult to set up and customize, so I would suggest relying pretty heavily on reviews for choosing a theme from Theme Forest, and also try to get a feel for the kind of setup instructions and customer support you’ll be able to get from the theme developer.

 And as you can probably guess, I wholeheartedly recommend taking a look at the themes from Bluchic.com.
 This is an example of “you get what you pay for”, and if you intend to run your website as a business, you will save so much time and headache and get your business up and running more quickly by paying a little extra on the front end (and if you don’t, you could very well end up paying even more on the back end).